 Parallel courses

-Episode 17 (usually known by the Homeric name Ithaca) takes the form of a catechism, the kind of Q & A dialogue by which Catholic schoolchildren are indoctrinated in the faith.
+Ithaca takes the form of a catechism, the Q&A dialogue by which Catholic schoolchildren are indoctrinated in the faith.
 (Joyce had to memorize two of them before his 10th birthday.)
-But rather than using theology to explain the ways of God, this catechism uses science to explain the ways of the material world.
+But rather than using theology to explain the ways of God, this one uses science to explain the ways of the natural world.
 Joyce once called it "a mathematical catechism."
-Scientific inquiry is certainly not evoked by all of its hyper-rationalistic questions and answers, but the first pair sets a distinctive tone by using geometry to describe the "parallel courses" which Stephen and Bloom take to Bloom's house.
+Not all of its hyper-rationalistic questions and answers evoke scientific inquiry, but many do.
+The first pair sets the tone by using geometry to describe the "parallel courses" which Stephen and Bloom take to Bloom's house, including a "diametrical" passage through the center of a circle.

 John Hunt 2014